FMTools/FeatureIDE-wiki/Software-Product-Line-Developer/FeatureIDE-functions-in-deep/Feature-Model-Editor/Constraint-Dialog.md

 ![Edit existing Constraint](https://raw.githubusercontent.com/wiki/tthuem/FeatureIDE/Assets/ConstraintDialog/EditConstraint.png)

 #### Remove Existing Constraints
-By hitting *DEL* on you keyboard you can remove a selected constraint from your model.
+By hitting *DEL* on your keyboard you can remove a selected constraint from your model.
 Alternatively, you can also use the popup menu by right-clicking on the constraint you want to remove.

 #### Saving changes
 When you finished your work, you can save you constraint to your model.
 Afterwards your constraint will be displayed below your feature model view where you can edit or remove it by right-clicking on it.

 ## More in Detail

-The dialog containts of five regions, from up to down:
+The dialog contains of five regions, from up to down:

 ### 1. The status information panel